jdpower/enumatech.github.io/_posts/2016-07-31-retooling-for-market-success.markdown

 # July 2015
 ![](/images/Lionello Lunesu - Retooling for Success/24 Jul 2015 Filming.jpg)

-With one sexy, working prototype we were ready to start filming our crowdfilming campaign.
+With one sexy, working prototype we were ready to start filming our crowdfunding campaign.
 (Many successful teams have started with much less.)
 Our good friends at [Mirage Makers](http://www.miragemakers.co/) helped us tremendously.
 In this scene, the team members talk about the prototyping process on location at [Xinchejian](http://xinchejian.com), China's first hackerspace, where all of our prototyping took place.

 ![](/images/Lionello Lunesu - Retooling for Success/25 Jul 2015 Filming at airbnb.jpg)